-- 3.7.2.2 Provide a continuous uninterrupted public walkway along the waterfront that meets universally design principles. - 3.7.2.3 Consider the design and landscaping on the edges of the site, ensuring an attractive, human scaled interface with public streets and the waterfront. - 3.7.2.4 Incorporate accessible public plazas, view points, seating areas, and park spaces to encourage gathering and leisure activities that enhance the community's connection to the waterfront. - 3.7.2.5 Provide visible and accessible pedestrian access routes through developments to the waterfront. - 3.7.2.6 Consider including access to small watercraft launches (ramp, dock or pier structure) where appropriate.
+- 3.7.2.1 Site design and building orientation should be compatible with adjacent uses, including transitions and buffering between residential and commercial or industrial uses. - 3.7.2.2 Where practical site buildings to preserve key public view corridors from surrounding streets and public areas. - 3.7.2.3 Provide a continuous uninterrupted public walkway along the waterfront that meets universally design principles. - 3.7.2.4 Consider the design and landscaping on the edges of the site, ensuring an attractive, human scaled interface with public streets and the waterfront.

+- 3.7.2.5 Incorporate accessible public plazas, view points, seating areas, and park spaces to encourage gathering and leisure activities that enhance the community's connection to the waterfront. - 3.7.2.6 Provide visible and accessible pedestrian access routes through developments to the waterfront. - 3.7.2.7 Consider including access to small watercraft launches (ramp, dock or pier structure) where appropriate. - 3.7.2.8 Incorporate site infrastructure, loading and parking areas into the site and building design such that they are screened from view.

-- 3.7.2.7 Incorporate site infrastructure, loading and parking areas into the site and building design such that they are screened from view. - 3.7.2.8 Incorporate art that celebrates the history of the area and the marine environment. - 3.7.2.9 Site and landscape furnishings should be robust and resistant to salt corrosion, and should reflect the character of the marine environment.
+- 3.7.2.9 Incorporate art that celebrates the history of the area and the marine environment. - 3.7.2.10 Site and landscape furnishings should be robust and resistant to salt corrosion, and should reflect the character of the marine environment.